An in-depth report on how people with diabetes can eat healthy diets and manage their blood glucose.

 - Choose carbohydrates that come from vegetables, whole grains, fruits, beans (legumes), and dairy products.
 Avoid carbohydrates that contain excess added fats, sugar, or sodium.

 - Choose "good" fats over "bad" ones.
 The type of fat may be more important than the quantity.
 Monounsaturated (olive, peanut, and canola oils; avocados; and nuts) and omega-3 polyunsaturated (fish, flaxseed oil, and walnuts) fats are the best types of fats.
 Avoid unhealthy saturated fats (red meat and other animal proteins, butter, lard) and trans fats (hydrogenated fat found in snack foods, fried foods, commercially baked goods).

 - Choose protein sources that are low in saturated fat.
 Fish, poultry, legumes, and soy are better protein choices than red meat.
 Prepare these foods with healthier cooking methods that do not add excess fat: Bake, broil, steam, or grill instead of frying.
 If frying use healthy oils like olive or canola oil.

 - Try to eat fatty fish, which are high in the omega-3 fatty acids DHA and EPA, at least twice a week.
 Salmon, herring, trout, and sardines are some of the best sources of DHA; sardines typically contain the highest amount.

-- Limit intake of sugar-sweetened beverages including those that contain high fructose corn syrup or sucrose.
+- Limit intake of sugar-sweetened beverages including those that contain high fructose corn syrup or sucrose (soda, juice, sports drinks).
 They are bad for your waistline and your heart.